-C. A campus police department shall purchase or deploy may use facial recognition technology unless such purchase or deployment of facial recognition technology is expressly authorized by statute for authorized uses.
+C. A campus police department-shall purchase or deploy may use facial recognition technology unless such purchase or deployment of facial recognition technology is expressly authorized by statute for authorized uses.
 For purposes of this section, a statute that does not refer to facial recognition technology shall not be construed to provide express authorization.
 Such statute shall require that any facial recognition technology purchased or deployed by the campus police department be maintained under the exclusive control of such campus police department and that any data contained by such facial recognition technology be kept confidential, not be disseminated or resold, and be accessible only by a search warrant issued pursuant to Chapter 5 (§ 19.2-52 et seq.) of Title 19.2 or an administrative or inspection warrant issued pursuant to law.
-A match made through facial recognition technology shall not be included in an affidavit to establish probable cause for purposes of issuance of a search warrant or an arrest warrant but shall be admissible as exculpatory evidence.
+A match made through facial recognition technology shall not constitute probable cause for an arrest but shall be admissible as exculpatory evidence.

 D. A campus police department shall publicly post its policy on use of facial recognition technology before employing such facial recognition technology to investigate a specific criminal incident or citizen welfare situation.
 A campus police department that uses facial recognition technology may adopt the State Police Model Facial Recognition Technology Policy.
 If a campus police department uses facial recognition technology but does not adopt the State Police Model Facial Recognition Technology Policy, such department shall develop its own policy within 90 days of publication of the State Police Model Facial Recognition Technology Policy that meets or exceeds the standards set forth in such model policy.
 Any policy adopted or developed pursuant to this subsection shall be updated annually.
-A campus police department shall not utilize any facial recognition technology until the publication of the State Police Model Facial Recognition Technology Policy and publication of the department's policy regarding use of facial recognition technology.

 E. Any campus police department that uses facial recognition technology shall maintain records sufficient to facilitate discovery in criminal proceedings, post-conviction proceedings, public reporting, and auditing of compliance with such department's facial recognition technology policies.
-Such department that uses facial recognition technology shall collect data pertaining to (i) a complete history of each user's queries; (ii) the total number of queries conducted; (iii) the number of queries that resulted in a list of possible candidates; (iv) how many times an examiner offered campus police an investigative lead based on his findings; (v) how many cases were closed due to an investigative lead from facial recognition technology; (vi) what types of criminal offenses are being investigated; (vii) the nature of the image repository being compared or queried; (viii) demographic information for the individuals whose images are queried; and (ix) if applicable, any other entities with which the department shared facial recognition data.
+Such department that uses facial recognition technology shall collect data pertaining to (i) a complete history of each user's queries; (ii) the total number of queries conducted; (iii) the number of queries that resulted in a list of possible candidates; (iv) how many times an examiner offered campus police an investigative lead based on his findings; (v) how many cases were closed due to an investigative lead from facial recognition technology; (vi) what types of criminal offenses are being investigated; (vii) the nature of the image repository being compared or queried; and (viii) if applicable, any other entities with which the department shared facial recognition data.